 - Inexplicable Treasure Chests: In Ghouls 'n Ghosts and Super, random treasure chests can somehow materialize from thin air, appearing in set places when Arthur passes over a certain part of the background.

-- Item Amplifier: In the sequel Super Ghouls and Ghosts, picking up turquoise and golden armor gives your weapons more power and in the latter, the ability to charge up your attacks.
+- Item Amplifier: In the sequel Super Ghouls 'n Ghosts, picking up turquoise and golden armor gives your weapons more power and for the latter, the ability to charge up your attacks.

 - The Commodore 64 port of the original wouldn't allow jumping over a tombstone if you were right against it; you needed a single pace back before jumping over.
 The "good" versions don't have this quirk.

-- Lag Cancel: Believe it or not, the original arcade version of Ghosts N Goblins has this (and you'll need it).
+- Lag Cancel: The original arcade version of Ghosts 'n Goblins has this (and you'll need it).
 Arthur is normally very sluggish, and he'll usually take a while to get up from a crouch, but you can alleviate this by tapping up on the stick.
 You can also boost his rate of fire by tapping forward after you fire.

 - The Legions of Hell: Most enemies are, in one way or another, fighting for the Devil himself.

-- Level 1 Music Represents: Starts with the original, lasts all the way through Ultimate Ghosts 'n Goblins, and becomes Arthur's theme for Namco X Capcom and Marvel vs. Capcom 3.
+- Level 1 Music Represents: Starts with the original, lasts all the way through Ultimate Ghosts 'n Goblins, and becomes Arthur's theme for both the Namco × Capcom/Project × Zone and Marvel vs. Capcom series.

-- One Bullet at a Time: Varies depending on the weapon. e.g. you can only have two lances on screen at a time, but up to three daggers.
+- One Bullet at a Time: Varies depending on the weapon.
+For example, you can only have two lances on screen at a time, but up to three daggers.

-- Power-Up Letdown: The torch and the axe in the first game are far less effective than the spear the player starts the game with, due to having odd flight angles and low fire rates.
-Made more insidious in some versions because the Power-Ups appear in a specific order — the torch will appear before the (very, very good) sword will appear.
+- The torch and the axe in the first game are far less effective than the spear the player starts the game with, due to having odd flight angles and low fire rates.
+Made more insidious in some versions because the Power-Ups appear in a specific order — the torch will appear before the (very, very good) knife/dagger will appear.
 Later games made all Power-Ups random, although they include many more let downs, too.

 - Random Number God: You can't trust memorization against some of the series' tougher foes like the Red Arremers.
 They'll zig when you swear they would've zagged.

-- Recurring Boss: The original game has significantly fewer distinct boss types than there are levels.
+- The original game has significantly fewer distinct boss types than there are levels.

-- Also Astaroth comes back in every game, even when he's not the Big Bad anymore.
+- Astaroth comes back in every game, even when he's not the Big Bad anymore.

 - Save the Princess: Every game is about Arthur rescuing Princess Prin Prin.
 Even in the second game, where she's killed by Lucifer, it's Arthur's goal to rescue her soul and bring her back to life.

-- Single-Use Shield: In Ghosts 'n Goblins and its sequels, the player character's armor disappears after one hit, but they do have the benefit of starting each life with armor equipped.
-Super Ghouls 'n Ghosts also offers a shield powerup which shows up only when wearing the golden armor, but can block one projectile attack (or two if it's upgraded to blue).
+- Single-Use Shield: In Ghosts 'n Goblins and its sequels, the player character's armor disappears after one hit, but they do have the benefit of starting each next stage/new life with armor equipped.
+Super Ghouls 'n Ghosts also offers a red shield powerup which shows up only when wearing the golden armor, but can block one projectile attack (or two if it's upgraded to blue).

-- Spin-Off: The main series spawned the Gargoyle's Quest trilogy, a spinoff series starring Red Arremer/Firebrand, one of the enemies from Ghosts 'n Goblins.
-And in those games, Lucifer from Ghouls 'N Ghosts (cleverly renamed to Rushifell in English) is your Worthy Opponent, but not actually your enemy.
+- Spin-Off: The main series spawned the Gargoyle's Quest trilogy, a spin-off series starring Red Arremer/Firebrand, one of the enemies from Ghosts 'n Goblins.
+And in those games, Lucifer from Ghouls 'N Ghosts (renamed to Rushifell in English) is your Worthy Opponent, but not actually your enemy.

 - Theme Naming: Some of the members of the Red Arremer family are themed after playing cards, with Red Arremer King in Ghouls 'n Ghosts, Red Arremer Ace in Super Ghouls 'n Ghosts, and Red Arremer Joker in Super Ghouls 'n Ghosts Advance.
-Now where's Queen and Jack?
+Queen and Jack are excluded.

 - Throwing Your Sword Always Works: Arthur throws all his weapons, including melee ones such as axes and lances.
 The Sword in Ghouls 'n Ghosts is an aversion, being the first melee weapon in the franchise.

 - The Unfought: Satan appears in Super Ghouls 'n Ghosts, where he abducts Prin-Prin in the game's opening sequence, but he never actually fights the player as an enemy.

 - The fourth boss in Ghouls 'n Ghosts is a stationary slug with weak points that need to be hit by firing downward.
 It can become this if Arthur happens to be carrying the short-range broadsword.

-- Updated Re-release: Goku Makaimura Kai for Goku Makaimura (Ultimate Ghosts 'n Goblins), which includes the original game and a revised mode that drops the RPG elements for a more Arcade-like experience.
-(Sadly, it's Japan-only.)
+- Goku Makaimura Kai for Goku Makaimura (Ultimate Ghosts 'n Goblins), which includes the original game and a revised mode that drops the RPG elements for a more Arcade-like experience.

-- The Gameboy Advance port of Super Ghouls n' Ghosts could also count as this.
-It includes an all-new "arranged mode" with branching paths and new levels.
+- The Gameboy Advance port of Super Ghouls n' Ghosts includes an all-new "arranged mode" with branching paths and new levels.

 - Weaponized Offspring: In Super Ghouls 'n Ghosts, the boss of the first stage is a giant bird which spits eggs out of its mouth which hatch into smaller, groundbound bird monsters which attack you.